 Whatever your choice for “activation,” realize that the improvement might be minuscule at first—an extra rep on your set of push-ups or a few seconds on your mile.
 But make no mistake, activation is important because it makes exercise “sticky.”
 It’s not enough to just feel good that you did something.
 That’s fine at first, but it will only last for so long, especially in those who inherently dislike exercise.
 Don’t trick yourself into thinking that you’ll eventually love it one day.
 Hell, even I still don’t.

-Once you’ve figured out your metric for activation, measure your baseline.
+Once you’ve figured out your motivation to start exercising again, measure your baseline.
 Using the examples above, that means seeing how many pushups you can do in one set or how long it takes you to run a mile.
 Make sure that you use a reasonable amount of effort.